thomas-lamiaux/coq/CONTRIBUTING.md

   several days in advance, when unsure that everyone had a chance to voice their opinion, or to finish reviewing the PR.

-- Only PRs targetting the `master` branch can be merged by a maintainer.
-For PRs targetting an actively maintained release branch, the assignee should always be the release manager.
+- Only PRs targeting the `master` branch can be merged by a maintainer.
+For PRs targeting an actively maintained release branch, the assignee should always be the release manager.
 For older release branches, any **@rocq-prover/core** member can merge any PR (but such PRs should be limited to fixing build issues).